Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Details of Estimation Procedure

 \subsection{Normalization}

-Many machine learning models perform better when the independent variables are standardized, that is when the data has mean zero and variance 1.
+Many ML models perform better when the independent variables are standardized, that is when the data has mean zero and variance 1.
 In this section, we include some details about how to conduct this standardization so that the researcher is able to recover derivatives after that step.

 For each basis function $b^j$ for $j = 1, \dots, p$ in the dictionary $b$, define the mean and standard deviation of the transformed data: $\displaystyle \mu^j := \E[b^j(W_i)]$ and $\displaystyle \sigma^j := \sqrt{\E[(b^j(W_i) - \mu^j)^2]}$.
 Their sample equivalents are: $\displaystyle \hat{\mu}^j := \frac{1}{n}\sum_{i} b^j(W_i)$ and $\displaystyle \hat{\sigma}^j := \sqrt{\frac{1}{N - 1}\sum_{i} (b^j(W_i) - \hat{\mu}^j)^2}$.